-Ken Chad Consulting can help organisations realise opportunities for the delivery of improved services and considerable savings.
-‘Shared Services’ is one the key strategies being evaluated and implemented by central and local government and Higher Education (HE).
-How does it relate to ‘cloud computing’ and ‘web scale?’
-Ken Chad can help make sense of a complex landscape.
-He presented on shared services at the UKSG conference in London in November 2011.
-He has worked on major shared services initiatives for both public and academic libraries:-
+Ken Chad Consulting can help organisations realise opportunities for the delivery of improved services and considerable savings through ‘shared Services’ is one the key strategies being evaluated and implemented by central and local government and Higher Education (HE).
+For example:

 A shared library system infrastructure across a number of UK public libraries.